 - Add the beef and cook, stirring, until no longer pink, breaking it up into crumbles as you cook, about 5 minutes.

 - Drain the beef.
-Return to the skillet.
-Add the garlic and the ginger to the skillet and cook, stirring, 1 minute.
+Return it to the skillet.
+Add the garlic and the ginger to the skillet and cook, stirring, for 1 minute.

-- Off heat, drizzle with sesame oil, sprinkle with green onions and serve.
+- Off heat, drizzle the dish with sesame oil, sprinkle it with green onions, and serve.

 ❤️ Let's connect!
 Follow me on Pinterest, Facebook, TikTok, YouTube, Instagram, or Twitter.